terminaldweller/cgrep/README.md

 make
 ```

+After the build is finished you can choose to run `make install`.
+It will simply symlink cgrep into `/usr/local/bin`.

 If you have installed LLVM but don't have `llvm-config`, you are missing the dev package for LLVM.
 `cgrep` supports LLVM 5,6,7,8 and 9.
 For 10 the latest tested trunk version is: 374971.
 The makefile assumes clang is called `clang` and llvm-config is called `llvm-config`.
 On some distros, the names might not be the same.
 In those cases use `CXX` and `LLVM_CONF` to pass the values to the makefile like so: